 How are they treated?

 There are multiple ways to treat them including curettage, wide local excision, radiation, lasers, and Mohs micrographic surgery.
-Our Mohs surgeon Dr. William James Tidwell is a fellowship trained, expert in performing Mohs micrographic surgery.
-This technique offers the highest cure rate percent for primary tumors.
-It also saves the most amount of healthy tissue. them
+Our Mohs surgeon, Dr. Jessica Kim, is an expert in performing Mohs micrographic surgery.
+This technique offers the highest cure rate percentage for primary tumors.
+It also saves the most amount of healthy tissue.

 When should I seek care?